blkFinch/blkfinch.github.io/_notes/Public/Mental, Astral, and Etheric projection.md

 -   Astral: closer to lucid dreaming.
 Can experience actual parts of physical plane from the astral
 -   Etheric: Full embodiment in the etheric body == OBE

+## OBE
+When consciously entering an astral projection or OBE experience- one begins by first relaxing to the point of sleep paralysis.

+### Signs of incoming OBE:
+- Tightness of throat
+- anxiety
+- Vibrations that increase in intensity
+- flashing light
+- falling sensations

 ___
 ### References
 > Mental Projection, concerned mainly with exploratory acts of skrying or the using of symbolic doors as an aid to understanding a particular part of the astral plane.
 This is 'projection-by-symbol'.